awhicks/STARTER-jpa03/README.md

 * Each time you do `mvn clean` the database is completely rebuilt from scratch
 * You can access the database console via a special route, <http://localhost:8080/h2-console>
 * For more info, see [docs/h2-database.md](/docs/h2-database.md)

-On Heroku:
-* The SQL database is a postgres database provisioned automatically by Heroku
-* You can reset it with `heroku pg:reset --app app-name-goes-here`
-* More info and instructions for access the SQL prompt are at [docs/postgres-database.md](/docs/postgres-database.md)